sloria/dotfiles-old/README.md

 dot
 ```

-Run this command occasionally to keep up to date
+Run this command occasionally to keep up to date.

 ## components

 - **bin/**: Anything in `bin/` will get added to your `$PATH` and be made
   available everywhere.